Search

 Downloading a preview Privacy Report

-The Privacy Report that you download from Privacy Hub or the workspace download menu provides an overview of the current protection status based on the current configuration.
+The Privacy Report files that you download from Privacy Hub or the workspace download menu provide an overview of the current protection status based on the current configuration.

-This is different from the Privacy Report that you download from the data generation job details, which shows the protection status after the data generation.
+This is different from the Privacy Report files that you download from the data generation job details, which show the protection status after the data generation.

-The Privacy Report is a .csv file that provides details about the table columns, the column content, and the current protection configuration.
+• The Privacy Report .csv file, which provides details about the table columns, the column content, and the current protection configuration.

-For more information about the Privacy Report and its contents, see Using the Privacy Report to verify data protection.
+For more information about the Privacy Report files and their content, go to Using the Privacy Report to verify data protection.

 Running a new sensitivity scan on the data

 Privacy Hub provides an option to manually start a new sensitivity scan.
-You might want to run a new privacy scan in the following cases:
+For example, you might want to run a new sensitivity scan when:

-• You added new columns to the source database.
+• You add columns to the source database.
 The new scan identifies whether the new columns contain sensitive data.

-• The data in a column has changed significantly, and a column that Tonic originally marked as not sensitive might now contain sensitive data.
+• The data in a column changes significantly, and a column that Structural originally marked as not sensitive might now contain sensitive data.

 You cannot run a sensitivity scan on a child workspace.
 Child workspaces always inherit the sensitivity results from their parent workspace.